dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 Sales of printed books declined steadily, which caused many small bookstores to close and which also reduced cultural diversity in some areas.

+Sales of printed books declined steadily, which caused many small bookstores to close.In addition, it also reduced cultural diversity in some areas.

 ---

 ### **6. Task 1 波動＋最後結果**

 The unemployment rate fluctuated between 6% and 9% before dropping to 4% in the final year, which was the lowest figure in the whole period.
+?應該
 ---

 ### **7. Task 1 組合圖**